ababaian/LIONS/docs/OUTPUT.md

 UpCov: Ratio of the coverage adjacent to an exon and the exon expression

-UpEoxnRatio: Ratio of hte expression of the exon and it's upstream exon
+UpExonRatio: Ratio of hte expression of the exon and it's upstream exon

 ThreadRatio: DownThread / UpThread.
 Set to [10] if dividing by zero.